lf-araujo/pandoc-letter/source/letter..md

 monofont: Fira Mono
 lang: en
 fontsize: 12pt
+# if you remove the letterhead, remember to remove the borders of the page as well
 geometry: a4paper, left=82mm, right=22mm, top=50mm, bottom=25mm
 letterhead: true
-# customdate: YYYY-MM-DD
+# to: Immigration Officer & Consular Officer
 ---

 Hello,